guilk/arctic-captions/README.md

 Joint collaboration between the Université de Montréal & University of Toronto.

-folked by Liangke Gui to combine object saliency and attention model.

 ## Dependencies

 This code is written in python.
 To use it you will need: